praj-bellakka/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 #### Searching for tracker entries with keyword: `find /entry`
-Finds all matching entries in the EntryDatabase based on the keyword you provided.
+Finds all matching entries in the Entry Database based on the keyword you provided.

 Format: `find /entry KEYWORD`